Cataract surgery is life changing and can give you better vision than you've ever had before.

 Typically you'll have a clear plastic shield placed over your eye after the surgery.
 You will be able to see through this.
 You can take the shield off the day after the operation but you need to wear it at night only for 7-10 days after surgery to prevent you touching or pressing your eyes whilst you sleep

 Q: How soon will I be able to see after the operations?

-You'll be able to see immediately after surgery but your vision will be a little hazy.
-You'll have very good vision within 48-72 hours after surgery.
+You'll be able to see immediately after surgery if you have had drop anaesthesia but your vision will be a little hazy.
+If you had an injection anaesthetic vision will return the next day.
+Vision will continue to improve over the next 48-72 hours

 Q: What will my vision be like in the week between the first and second eyes being operated on